Hydrodynamics from Grad's equations: What can we learn from exact solutions?: The dynamic invariance principle

-In the latter expression, the time derivatives of the hydrodynamic variables should be replaced with the right hand sides of the Eqs. (\ref{Ga}), (\ref{Gb}), and (\ref{Gc}), where, in turn, the function $\sigma$ should be replaced by the function $\sigma_{\rm nl}$ (\ref{R}).
-After some computation, we come to the following:
+In the latter expression, the time derivatives of the hydrodynamic variables should be replaced with the right hand sides of (\ref{Ga}), (\ref{Gb}), and (\ref{Gc}), where, in turn, the function $\sigma$ should be replaced by the function $\sigma_{\rm nl}$ (\ref{R}).
+After some computation, we derive the following:

-Here dots stand again for the terms irrelevant to the present analysis.
+Again, the dots stand for the terms irrelevant to the present analysis.

-Equating the relevant terms in Eqs. (\ref{microNL}) and (\ref{macroNL2}), we come to the invariance equation for the function $R$:
+Equating the relevant terms in (\ref{microNL}) and (\ref{macroNL2}), we obtain the invariance equation for the function $R$:

-For Maxwell molecules ($\gamma=1$), Eq. (\ref{invariance}) simplifies considerably, and is algebraic:
+For Maxwell molecules ($\gamma=1$), (\ref{AnnPhysinvariance}) simplifies considerably, and becomes algebraic:

-The solution which recovers the Navier--Stokes closure relation in the limit of small $g$ reads:
+The solution which recovers the Navier--Stokes closure relation in the limit of small $g$ then reads:

-Function $R_{\rm MM}$ (\ref{viscosity}) is demonstrated in Fig.\ \ref{Fig10}.
-Notice that the function $R_{\rm MM}$ is positive for all values of its argument $g$, as is appropriate for the viscosity factor, while the Burnett approximation to the function $R_{\rm MM}$ violates the positivity.
+Function $R_{\rm MM}$ (\ref{viscosity}) is plotted in Fig.~\ref{AnnPhysFig10}.
+Note that $R_{\rm MM}$ is positive for all values of its argument $g$, as is appropriate for the viscosity factor, while the Burnett approximation to the function $R_{\rm MM}$ violates positivity.

-For other models ($\gamma\ne 1$), the invariance equation (\ref{invariance}) is a rather complicated nonlinear ODE with the initial condition $R(0)=4/3$ (the Navier--Stokes condition).
+For other models ($\gamma\ne 1$), the invariance equation (\ref{AnnPhysinvariance}) is a rather complicated nonlinear ODE with the initial condition $R(0)=4/3$ (the Navier--Stokes condition).
 Several ways to derive analytic results are possible.
 One possibility is to expand the function $R$ into powers of $g$, in the point $g=0$.
-This way will bring us back to the original sub-series of the Chapman-Enskog expansion (see Eq.\ (\ref{representation})).
-Instead, we take the opportunity offered by the parameter $\gamma$.
+This will bring us back to the original sub-series of the Chapman--Enskog expansion (see (\ref{representation})).
+Instead, we take advantage of the opportunity offered by the parameter $\gamma$.
 Introduce another parameter $\beta=1-\gamma$, and consider the expansion:

-Substituting this expansion into the invariance equation (\ref{invariance}), we derive $R_0 (g)=R_{\rm MM}(g)$,
+Substituting this expansion into the invariance equation (\ref{AnnPhysinvariance}), we derive $R_0 (g)=R_{\rm MM}(g)$,

 etc. That is, the solution for other models is constructed in a form of a series with the exact solution for the Maxwell molecules as the leading term.
 For hard spheres ($\beta=1/2$), the result to the first-order term reads: $R_{\rm HS}\approx R_{\rm MM}+(1/2)R_1$.
-The resulting approximate viscosity factor is given in Fig.\ \ref{Fig11}.
-The features of the approximation obtained are qualitatively the same as in the case of the Maxwell molecules.
+The resulting approximate viscosity factor is shown in Fig.~\ref{AnnPhysFig11}.
+The features of the approximation obtained are qualitatively the same as in the case of Maxwell molecules.